Severe drought is drying up rivers across Europe, revealing stones carved centuries ago that warn future generations of hard times ahead.

 These “hydrological landmarks” were last seen during a 2018 drought, Reported the NPR.

-However, the current drought Europe is experiencing could be the worst in 500 years, according to Andrea Toreti, senior researcher at the European Commission's Joint Research Centre.
+However, the current drought Europe is experiencing could be the worst in 500 years, according to Andrea Toreti, a senior researcher at the Joint Research Center of the Commission.